fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.StorSimple/v0.9.8/Set-AzureStorSimpleStorageAccountCredential.md

 ```

 ### -WaitForComplete
-Indicates that this cmdlet waits for the operation to complete before it returns control to the Windows PowerShell ‚Â® console.
+Indicates that this cmdlet waits for the operation to complete before it returns control to the Windows PowerShell console.

 ```yaml
 Type: SwitchParameter